 Take a staycation at a dog-friendly hotel.

 Did Buster have a ruff day?
 Treat him to some R&R by having a staycation downtown, where several pet-friendly hotels offer special perks like doggy room service, beds, toys and discounts at local groomers.
-Kimpton Hotels (The Allegro, Palomar and Monaco) are so pet-friendly that they even have a Director of Pet Relations on-site at each Chicago location.
+Kimpton Hotels are so pet-friendly that they sometimes even have a Director of Pet Relations on site.

 Treat your dog to a massage.

 Canine massage has many proven benefits, including boosting a dog’s immune system, easing hyperactivity and reducing anxiety.
 Plus, it is just doggone relaxing (or so we imagine).
-Urban Pooch Canine Life Center (4501 N. Ravenswood Ave., Chicago) offers 15, 30 and 45-minute massage sessions with certified canine massage therapists (yes, that’s actually a thing).
+Urban Pooch Canine Life Center offers 15, 30 and 45-minute massage sessions with certified canine massage therapists (yes, that’s actually a thing).

 Visit a top-rated pet store.

 Whether you’re looking for gourmet dog food (truffle mac and cheese dog treats), high-end accessories (leashes, collars, furniture) or even a sporty jersey for your pup, there are plenty of pet stores dedicated to dogs.
-Some of our favorites are Wigglyville (3 city locations) and Paw Naturals (932 W. Monroe St., Chicago).
+Some of our favorites are Wigglyville (3 city locations), Paw Naturals (West Loop) and A Paw Place (Hyde Park).

 Take your dog to the Starbucks drive-thru.